imchin/Xicro/docs/setupxicro.rst

                 "(The name of the package that contains the interface file)/(Name_of_fileinterface).srv"
         4. time_out : Limit the maximum service usage time.
 (In type float)

-    4. Setup_Srv_server : Configuration for service server.
+    4. srv_server : Configuration for service server.
         In format : [ [ID_service,Name_service,Interface,time_out],[ID_service_2,Name_service_2,Interface_2,time_out_2],.......]

         1. ID_service : It sets the ID of the service_server for the system Xicro.